BillieHarris/TAOR.Group.1.21-22/README.md

 In the Data Creations folder, you shall see the python code that we used to do generate such data.
 For the logic and reasonings behind this, please read Section 2 of the final report.

 For the models that we created to analyse how well patients are assigned to beds, please see the Model folder.
+The constraints included within the model can be found in Section 3 of the report, with the full mathematical model outline in Appendix A.